 Emptiness is a term that is, as far as I have come across, universally misunderstood and confused.
 I have never heard it described clearly.

-This is partially because one word, emptiness, is used to describe at least 3 overlapping but different concepts.
-People move between talking about the different concepts without even realising they are doing it.
+This is partially because one word, emptiness, is used to describe the overlap of three different concepts.
+People move between talking about the specifics of the different concepts without even realising they are doing it.

 The three concepts are:

-- Emptiness of non-duality.
+- Non-duality, or the emptiness of a self.
 A simple expression of this is that you can’t have space without solid and vice versa.
 A more complex version is that a rainbow only appears to have 7 colours because that is the spectrum our eyes can see – things arise in relationship with each other.

 Not being able to talk clearly about these things separately causes a lot of confusion around experience, awakening and appropriate use of meditative techniques.

-Emptiness in terms of meaning is not the emptiness of phenomena itself, it is the emptiness of our individual perception of that phenomena.
+Emptiness is the overlap of these three concepts.
+It is not the emptiness of phenomena itself, it is the emptiness of our individual perception of that phenomena.
 It is the meaning given to that object or experience that is empty, not the phenomena itself.

 What does that mean practically?
 There is a physical reality of matter and energy that we are experiencing, that we add a layer of perceptions on over the top.